Why Is My Cat Leaving Tiny Blood Spots? (8 Reasons And When To Worry)

 If it has, then the blood spots could be coming from the incision site.

 When your cat is back from the vet, it can break or loosen the sutures by running or jumping around.
-Or if your cat isn’t wearing a cone, it can accidentally break the sutures when grooming that area.

 Any sort of infection in the wound area can also cause some inflammation and bleeding to happen.

-7. Pregnancy Complications
+8. Pregnancy Complications

 Any form of vaginal bleeding from pregnant female cats is abnormal.
 It is also important to note when the bleeding occurs.